NathanFouere/president-challenge/README.md

-# Allende Challenge
+# President Challenge

-MinimalGameDto project developed on my free time to learn more about NodeJs, DDD, Docker, Deployment.
+Game project which aims to create configurable and dynamic historical simulations of political and economic events during the 20th century.

 ## Description

-This project is a historical simulation game set in Chile in the early 1970s.
-The aim of the game is to inform and educate players about the challenges and events of this period while providing an engaging, gamified experience.

-Players assume the role of the Chilean government and make critical decisions that impact the economy, social classes, and political stability.
-Each decision leads to specific events and outcomes, ultimately shaping one of several possible endings for the game.
-The project blends history, politics, and strategy to create an immersive and thought-provoking experience.
+**President Challenge** is a text-based simulation game that puts players in the shoes of a political leader during the 20th century.
+Players navigate through a series of events, making decisions that shape the course of history.
+The game is designed to be highly configurable, allowing creator of games to create unique scenarios.

 ## Architecture

-The project is designed following **Domain-Driven Design (DDD)** principles, emphasizing modularity and clear domain logic.
-The architecture allows scalability and flexibility, making it easier to implement complex gameplay mechanics and interactions.
+The project is designed following **Domain-Driven Design (DDD)** principles.

 ## Features